Introduction to Statistics

 • When you manually execute the ANALYZE statement multiple times with column configuration specified, TiDB overwrites the previously recorded persistent configuration using the new configuration specified by the latest ANALYZE statement.

-To locate PREDICATE COLUMNS and columns on which statistics have been collected, use the following syntax:
+To locate PREDICATE COLUMNS and columns on which statistics have been collected, use the SHOW COLUMN_STATS_USAGE statement.

 In the following example, after executing ANALYZE TABLE t PREDICATE COLUMNS;, TiDB collects statistics on columns b, c, and d, where column b is a PREDICATE COLUMN and columns c and d are index columns.